-Based on customer satisfaction survey reports obtained for the nine month period ended 31 December 2016 and 2015 for the Group as a whole.
+Based on customer satisfaction survey reports obtained for the nine-month period ended 31 December 2017 and 2016 for the Group.

-Based-on customer satisfaction survey reports obtained for the nine month period-ended 31 December 2016 and 2015 for the Group as a whole.
+Based on customer satisfaction survey reports obtained for the nine-month period ended 31 December 2017 and 2016 for

-This KPI is measured for the Group, and accordingly the data presented is that for the Group as a whole.
+This KPI is measured for the Group, and accordingly the data presented is that for the Group.